-Management measures, which cover aquaculture management within the management plan area, are outlined below and include both statutory measures and guidance.
+Management measures which cover aquaculture management within the Co.
+Down - Co.
+Louth MPAs management plan area, including that within the MPA or adjacent, are outlined below and include both statutory measures and guidance.

-- 1. All aquaculture operators within the management plan area should follow statutory guidelines and will require appropriate licencing: - a.
-Licensing is required under section 11 of the Fisheries Act (NI) 1966. - b.
+- 1. All aquaculture operators within the management plan area should follow statutory guidelines and will require appropriate licencing: - i.
+Licencing is required under section 11 of the Fisheries Act (NI) 1966. - ii.
 Most aquaculture is an exempted activity for EIAs under Marine Licensing rules.
-The one exception is the need for an EIA for marine finfish. - c.
-In Rol, the Aquaculture and Foreshore Management Division of DAFM is responsible for aquaculture licencing under the Fisheries (Amendment) Act, 1997 (Poppleton et al., 2021). - 2.
+The one exception is the need for an EIA for marine finfish. - iii.In RoI, the Aquaculture and Foreshore Management Division of DAFM is responsible for aquaculture licencing under the Fisheries (Amendment) Act, 1997 (Poppleton et al., 2021). - 2.
 All aquaculture operators should continually monitor the health of cultivated species within the management plan area to minimise the risk of transmissible diseases and parasites to naturally occurring species within MPAs.
-This should also apply to reduce the risk of transmissible pathogens to humans and all aquaculture operators should be aware of appropriate disease notification, reporting, surveillance, and eradication programmes under the Animal Health Law (Regulation (EU) 2016/42.
+This should also apply to reduce the risk of transmissible pathogens to humans and all aquaculture operators should be aware of appropriate disease notification, reporting, surveillance, and eradication programmes under the Animal Health Law (Regulation (EU) 2016/429 section 3).